 Accuracy: When AANA collects personal data, it will be accurate and, where necessary, kept up to date; reasonable steps will be taken to ensure that personal information that is inaccurate, having regard to the purposes for which it is processed, are erased or rectified without unreasonable delay.

-Storage Limitation: When AANA collects personal information, it will be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal information is processed.
+Storage Limitation: When AANA collects personal information, it will be kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the personal information is processed.

-Integrity and Confidentiality: When AANA collects personal information, it will take measures designed to protect against unauthorized or unlawful processing and against accidental loss, destruction or damage.
+Integrity and Confidentiality: When AANA collects personal information, it will take measures designed to protect against unauthorized or unlawful processing and against accidental loss, destruction, or damage.

-Lawfulness of Processing: Any and all processing will be done lawfully.
+The lawfulness of Processing: Any and all processing will be done lawfully.
 AANA will process personal data only if and to the extent identified in section 4.1.

 2 How personal data is collected